surniaulula/wpsso-rrssb/readme.txt

 * Extends the features of WPSSO Core Pro (requires an active and licensed <a href="https://wpsso.com/">WPSSO Core Pro plugin</a>).

-* Custom titles and text in the Social and Search Optimization metabox for:
+* Custom titles and text in the Document SSO metabox for:

 	* Email
 	* LinkedIn